python-can-define-radio/sdr-course/classroom_activities/069-Morse-ish.md

         return None
 ```

-Finally, I recommend changing the names of the custom python blocks to "Python: modulate_morseish" and "Python: demod_morseish".
+Finally, I recommend changing the names of the custom python blocks to "Run Python: modulate_morseish" and "Run Python: demod_morseish".
+To do this, double click on each block to open its Properties window.
+In the Code field, press "Open in Editor" again.
+Locate the line that starts as, "name=" and replace the current name with the suggested name.

 ### Keep after first 1